-See my guide on this for more, but in the beginning, you at least need to determine if and how you want to help.
+See the complete guide on this for more, but in the beginning, you at least need to determine if and how you want to help.
 This way you can start immediately.
 I opened my youngest son’s 529 plan within the first 30 days of his life.

-There are plenty of ways to reduce the cost of a child, and we’re going to cover those ways, but first let’s talk expenses vs. earning.
+There are plenty of ways to reduce the cost of a child, and we’re going to cover those ways, but first let’s talk expenses vs. earnings.

 Limiting Expenses Vs. Earning More